Founded in 1848, by an act

 BPL's vast research collection and the Johnson building

-million books, the library boasts a wealth of rare books and
+Within its collection of 23 million items, the library boasts a wealth of rare books and

 manuscripts, maps, musical scores and prints.
 Among